Get to know me in three:

 - The importance of curiosity and knowledge is something I learned from a young age, and they have propelled many of my professional and personal interests, particularly those relating to cultural competence.
 My childhood was evenly split between the Northeastern megalopolis and the rural South, and as a young person I navigated between these contexts at home and school.
 As a young adult, I sought every opportunity to travel, learn languages, and meet people from different backgrounds, and much of my professional life has been focused on enabling others to develop tools to engage people in other communities respectfully and humanely.

 Dan holds a Ph.D. from the University of Chicago and an A.B. from the University of Georgia.
 He is bilingual in English and Portuguese.
-In his free time, Dan enjoys cooking with his husband, exploring Chicago’s architecture, and playing chamber music.
+In his free time, Dan enjoys cooking with his husband, exploring architecture in his adopted hometown of Chicago, and playing chamber music.